 Genetic programs and computer programs are strangely analogous.
-Both are absolutely precise digital codes, and no other codes that we know of have anything like the complexity of these two, with the size of a genome being of roughly the same order of magnitude $(3 \times 10^9 \text{ nucleotides for Homo sapiens})$ as the size of an operating system $(2 \times 10^9$ bits for Windows 98).
-As a generation of engineers grows up with genomics. thinking digitally about the evolution of life on earth, our methods of computer programming will change.
+Both are absolutely precise digital codes, and no other codes that we know of have anything like the complexity of these two, with the size of a genome being of roughly the same order of magnitude $(3 \times 10^9 \text{ nucleotides for Homo sapiens})$ as the size of an operating system $(2 \times 10^9 \text{ nucleotides for Homo sapiens})$ bits for Windows 98).
+As a generation of engineers grows up with genomics, thinking digitally about the evolution of life on earth, our methods of computer programming will change.
+(Some ideas in this direction are already with us.)
 Traditionally, computer programs are written in a different way from biological ones.
-There's a programmer in the loop, an intelligence, which gives computer programs a logical structure that biological programs lack (not to mention comment cards!).
-Yet it is notable that nowadays, large-scale software systems are too big to be understood in detail by any individual, let alone to be mechanically analyzed or verified, and indeed, the process of industrial software design already seems as close to evolution by natural selection as to mathematical logic.
-Software at a place like Microsoft is generated by an endless process of experiment and test, code and correct, a process in which individual human intelligences seem less important than they used to.
-Operating systems evolve from one generation to the next, and they are never perfect, but they work.
-The process may seem repugnant to computer scientists, but it is scalable and unstoppable.
+There's a programmer in the loop, an intelligence, which gives computer programs a logical structure that biological programs lack (not to mention comments!).
+Yet it is notable that nowadays, large-scale software systems are too big to be understood in detail by any individual, let alone mechanically analysed or verified, and indeed, the process of industrial software design already seems as close to evolution by natural selection as to mathematical logic.
+Software at a place like Microsoft is generated by an unending process of experiment and test, code and correct, a process in which individual human intelligences seem less important than they used to.
+Software systems evolve from one generation to the next, and they are never perfect, but they work.
+The process is repugnant to some computer scientists, but it is scalable and unstoppable.